-In creating innovative products, AfriMod seeks to uncover the core essence inherent in the motifs, icons, patterns and shapes of precedent African and world design.
+In creating innovative products, AfriMod seeks to uncover the core essence inherent in ancient motifs, icons, patterns and shapes of precedent African and world design.

-AfriMod explores new approaches to African-inspired design… Our design process begins with deconstruction and manipulation of the selected precedent item to uncover aspects of its hidden core essence.
-The resulting variables are then reinterpreted, modified, reshaped and recomposed into multiple series of graphic elements that go to form the basis for new patterns and new designs.
+Our design process begins with the deconstruction and manipulation of the selected precedent item to uncover aspects of its hidden core essence.
+Resulting variables are then reinterpreted, modified, reshaped and recomposed into multiple series of graphic elements that go to form the basis for new patterns and new designs.
 In turn, these new patterns are re-scaled, assigned new color attributes, new placements, etc, to eventually result in unique modern products that are bold, comprehensible, and yet pay homage to their origin.